carew/carew/README.md

 This will populate the `web` directory with a set of files that can be deployed onto any static web server.

+## Quote of the day

+"Fly, you fools!" - Gandalf